 Investors in Prime offerings have the unique opportunity to offer feedback on deal structure and terms before the deal launches, shaping the final size and price ahead of it coming to market.
 Our team works closely with Prime investors and considers the comments and questions we receive from our investors through this pre-marketing exercise.
 The pre-marketing exercise consists of a “teaser” detailing the investment opportunity, along with a survey to gauge sentiment and feedback.
-We review all the entries in detail and share the results with the deal originator.
-From there, we work with the originator to structure the deal to the wants and needs of our investors to the best of our abilities.
+We review all the entries in detail and share the results with the deal borrower.
+From there, we work with the borrower to structure the deal to the wants and needs of our investors to the best of our abilities.

 How do you get notified of Prime deals?